 Cash Advanced Loans for Retired Seniors – Safety and Security

-One of the biggest concerns that many seniors have in taking out short-term loans, especially online, is whether or not their personal and banking information will be safe and secure. iCASH is committed to the safety and security of our customers.
-We are Canadian owned and operated, and fully licensed in all the provinces in which we operate as a direct short-term lender.
-With satisfied clients and a reputation for reliability and ease-of-use, our focus is – and always will be – on customer satisfaction and service, which includes safety and security.
+One of the biggest concerns that many seniors have in taking out a loan, especially online, is whether or not their personal and banking information will be safe and secure.
+We are committed to the safety and security of our customers.
+As a Canadian payday lender, we are fully licensed in all the provinces in which we operate as a direct lender.
+With over 400K clients and a reputation for reliability and ease-of-use, our focus is – and always will be – on customer satisfaction and service, which includes safety and security.

 Because we are dealing with personal and financial information, we’ve invested a great deal in top-end security protocols, including AES-256 bit encryption, meaning your information is safe with us.
 This is the same level of security that is used by banks, militaries, and intelligence agencies around the world use.
-So, there’s no reason to worry when you’re dealing with a trusted, direct licensed lender like iCASH.
+So, there’s no reason to worry when you’re dealing with a trusted, direct licensed lender.

 We also offer multiple repayments options, great customer service, and the highest quality safety available.

 To top it all off, you can apply for a cpp payday loan from the comfort of your home – no trips to a bank or store necessary, which is a real convenience, especially in our cold Canadian winters.